The Eye

 500

 You hear a noise.
-It moves from your ear through your auditory nerve and reaches the cochlear nucleus and superior olive in your brain stem.
+The sound information is conveyed from your ear through your auditory nerve and reaches the cochlear nucleus and superior olive in your brain stem.
 Where does the signal go from there?

 It is projected to the inferior colliculus in the midbrain, the geniculate nucleus in the thalamus, and finally to the primary auditory cortex.